Pyramid Vritra: 2010-2012: Odd Future, Jet Age of Tomorrow beginnings, and initial solo projects

 In 2010, Williams would start seriously pursuing music as a career path while being mentored by Matt Martians with the rest of NRK.
 That year, they released their first solo project, Eloise, and began composing with Matt Martians as “The Jet Age of Tomorrow” (then “The Super 3”), becoming an Odd Future sub-group.

 Williams adopted the alias "Pyramid Vritra", after the water serpent God of chaos in Vedic theology, a subject Williams was interested in high school, while aligning themself with other NRK members who shared the pyramid the stage name motif.

+Williams began their new alias with the April 2010 EP "Elouise".
+In the June, Williams would release an EP, Technicolor Pyramids, releasing it under the alias "Walter Flowers", and a beat tape titled "paint." under another alias "donellvritrajet".

 The Jet Age of Tomorrow blended psychedelic neo-soul with Williams' experimental approach to hip hop.
 One extended play and two albums were released that year from the duo via Odd Future's Tumblr page, Voyager, and Journey to the 5th Echelon.
 Voyager being a mostly instrumental project featuring the song titled “The Knight Hawk” which was later sampled by Kendrick Lamar on the song “A.D.H.D”, and the latter being a larger scale project with guest appearances from additional Odd Future members and affiliates such as Hodgy, Tyler, The Creator, Mike G, Casey Veggies, Vince Staples, and Kilo Kish, alongside NRK members such as Jay Cue and Tyler Major.

 On February 4, 2011, a music video for the album’s track, "Wonderland" had been posted on the official Odd Future YouTube channel.

 Both albums excluded the shock value of other Odd Future mixtapes, instead opting for a greater emphasis on atmospheric melodies and electronic approaches to acid jazz.

 That same year, NRK would release a mixtape entitled “The Nobody Really Knows Us: Compilation of Audible Sound Vol.1”, more simply alternatively titled “The NRK Compilation,” featuring original production and vocals from nearly all NRK members.

 Williams continued their musical career with their first major solo effort in 2011 “The Story of Marsha Lotus'”.
-The project was released via Stroll on Records, with genres ranging from avant garde jazz to psychedelic hip-hop.
+The project was released via Stroll on Records, with genres ranging from avant-garde jazz to psychedelic hip-hop.
 While consisting only of 6 tracks, some were 15 to 18 minutes in length.
 The album saw a re-release on vinyl and streaming services in 2012.